Violence against women and girls is one of the most widespread violations of human rights.

 For an appointment please ring phone 0761 077430

-For professionals and organisations in DLR:
+Interagency approach for professionals and organisations in DLR:

 SAVE – Southside Addressing Violence Effectively

-SAVE is a dynamic Inter-Agency Group addressing the issue of domestic violence against Women & Children in Dun Laoghaire-Rathdown.
+SAVE is a dynamic Inter-Agency Group addressing the issue of domestic abuse against Women & Children in Dun Laoghaire-Rathdown.
 Save is also offering free domestic abuse related counselling only by referral from a domestic abuse support service.